alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Those cover the spectrum between hunts where the winner is the one with fastest break-ins (Mystery Hunt), and ones where it's more about pure execution speed (Ickey).
 Empirically, I'm good at both.

-Now, I have some misgivings about casting puzzlehunts as about the competition.
-I feel puzzles are much more about testing creativity, promoting curiosity, and having fun than about trying to finish the fastest.
-Competition is more a way to turn it into an event and encourage people to take them seriously.
-There's really not much money in puzzlehunting and I suspect people like it this way.

-Still, competition is fun and at minimum most people will have more fun if they solve puzzles than if they don't.
-After doing puzzlehunts for well over a decade, I've picked up some habits that could be useful to share.
+After doing puzzlehunts for well over a decade, I've picked up some habits I'd like to share.

 **If you are new to puzzlehunts, you are not the target audience.** I mean, feel free to keep reading!
 But I will be assuming a bunch of background knowledge and